Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-Configuration does seem to work using command line but I still remove any changes I did in terminal just to be safe - I read many tutorials stating that it is highly recommended to configure IP addresses with GUI (graphical user interface) using Network Connections application in current versions of Ubuntu because the application might override any command line changes nevertheless
+Configuration does seem to work using command line, but I still remove any changes I did in terminal just to be safe - I read many tutorials stating that it is highly recommended to configure IP addresses with GUI (graphical user interface) using ```Network Connections``` application in current versions of Ubuntu, because the application might override any command line changes nevertheless

 - Go to desktop and open ```Edit Connections...``` from upper right corner under a symbol depicting two arrows
 - Choose ```Ethernet```, ```Wired connection 1```, and ```Edit```